seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/LAB03-Configure-and-deploy-a-non-relational-data-storage-solution/LabExercise-3.md

 #### Pre-requisites for this task

-An Azure account, a storage account (Complete Task 1).
+An Azure account, a storage account (Complete Exercise 1 & Exercise 2).
 The following steps outline only one of many possible, viable approaches.

 #### Steps